Projects per year

 Biography

-A/Prof Tate has received numerous national and international awards, including AIPS Young Tall Poppy Science Award (2018), the Christina Fleischmann Memorial Award (International Cytokine and Interferon Society 2016), Victorian Infection and Immunity Network Career Development Award (2016) and a Commendation for the Victorian Premier’s Award for Health & Medical Research (2011).
-In addition, A/Prof Tate is a member of the Journal of Virology, Virology Journal and Pathogens editorial boards.
+Her achievements have been recognised through numerous national and international awards, including the Australian Institute of Policy and Science (AIPS) Young Tall Poppy Science Award (2018), the Christina Fleischmann Memorial Award from the International Cytokine and Interferon Society (2016), the Victorian Infection and Immunity Network Career Development Award (2016), and a Commendation in the Victorian Premier’s Award for Health & Medical Research (2011).

 Expertise related to UN Sustainable Development Goals